ionathanch/scraps/README.md

 ## Guarded Types and Coinduction
 * Guardedness.agda: Some examples of coprograms that don't pass productivity checking.
 * Guarded.agda: Some examples using Agda's Guarded Type Theory support.
-* Ticked.agda: Coinductive types à la Clocked Type Theory via Agda's support for guarded types, using a postulated forcing tick which Agda doesn't like :(
+* Clocked.agda: Coinductive types à la Clocked Type Theory via Agda's support for guarded types, using a postulated forcing tick which Agda doesn't like :(

 ## Programs